The Addams Family (1973 TV series): The Addams Family gets its own cartoon

-The first animated series ran on Saturday mornings from 1973–1975 on NBC.
+The first animated series ran on Saturday mornings from 1973 to 1975 on NBC.
 In a departure from the original series, this series took the Addamses on the road in a Victorian-style recreational vehicle (RV) that resembles their house.
 This series followed the relationships of the original Addams comics in that Fester is Gomez's brother, and Grandmama is Morticia's mother.
 Many cast members from the original series and the Scooby-Doo episode reprise their roles in the series, with the exceptions of John Astin and Carolyn Jones whose characters were voiced by Lennie Weinrib and Janet Waldo.
 Ted Cassidy was a frequent voice actor for Hanna-Barbera television productions at the time, and had previously voiced Lurch for New Scooby Doo Movies.
 The show also introduces the Addams Family's animal companions Ali the alligator, Ocho the octopus and Mr. V the vulture, who are often seen with their fellow pet Kitty Kat the lion.